cmatija/DL_project/README.txt

 		as described in the paper

 	- note: all config files we used (low_*, med_*, hi_*) were generated using the baseline files low, med, hi

+Note that most of the code in this project is not our own.
+Where we have made modifications, we have added a comment #OUR CODE